Minfanger101/sm00v.github.io/_posts/2019-10-19-assignment_1.md

 ```

-### Create a TCP Socket
-`int socket(int domain, int type, int protocol);`

-First, a TCP socket is created using the `socket` function.
-As described in `man 2 socket`, the function creates an endpoint for communication and returns a file descriptor that refers to that endpoint. `socket` expects a domain argument, a type argument, and a protocol argument.

-In this case, the domain argument `AF_INET` specifies the IPv4 communication protocol, the type argument `SOCK_STREAM` specifies the connection-based TCP standard for data exchange, and the protocol argument `0` indicates that the system should select the default protocol number based on the previously specified domain and protocol arguments.

 ### Create an IP Socket Address Structure
 Next, the `addr` IP socket address structure is created which is used in the forthcoming `bind` method.
 As further explained in `man 7 ip`, an IP socket address is defined as a combination of an IP interface address and a 16-bit (2 byte) port number.
 The man page also states that `sin_family` is always set to `AF_INET`, that `sin_port` defines a port number in network byte order, and that `sin_addr.s_addr` is the host IP address and should be assigned one of the `INADDR_*` values.